/Teaching/System Level Programming/Assignments/A4

 Locking

 Some of those terms are already familiar to you, others not.
-I will not entirely go into details for this assignment, but it’s always useful looking up information based on those keywords.
+We will not entirely go into details for this assignment, but it’s always useful looking up information based on those keywords.

 You MUST NOT change predefined function signatures, sequences of checks or similar.
 Exploits will automatically result in deductions!
 Do not remove or add any usleep or assert statements!